Hoffmannseggia glauca: Description

-Hoffmannseggia glauca is an erect perennial herb and can measure up to 30 cm tall.
+Hoffmannseggia glauca is an erect perennial herb that can measure up to 30 cm tall.
 Branches are slender, growing out from the base of the plant, and have stalked glands.
 The foliage is composed of compound leaves with primary and secondary leaflets.
-Primary leaflets (5–20 mm) are odd-pinnate while secondary leaflets (4–6 mm) are even-pinnate.
+Primary leaflets (5–20 mm) are odd-pinnate, while secondary leaflets (4–6 mm) are even-pinnate.

 The inflorescence measures 5–15 cm and is glandular.
 Flowers are orange-red with spreading petals and are produced between the months of April and June.
-The fruit that develops is 1.5–4 cm, glandular, curved, and short-stalked.
+The fruit that develops is 1.5–4 cm long, glandular, curved, and short-stalked.
 The fruit may or may not be deciduous.

 The USDA indicates that Hoffmannseggia glauca is considered a noxious weed in Kansas.

 Uses

 The Pima, Apache, Cocopa, and Pueblo ate the tubers or bulbs raw, boiled or roasted.